Realizations from my first internship

 Integration is convenient: As far as I could tell, every employee at IQVIA has Skype/Outlook/Office integrated in their account.
 This made it very easy to collaborate on PowerPoint, schedule meetings, and give presentations online.
 This also made me feel weirdly powerful, as I was able to see other people's calendars.

 Meetings are abundant: Speaking of meetings, I had a lot more than I expected: at least four weekly meetings, and one daily meeting.
-In my experience as a student, I had never even heard of a daily meeting, but of course, in academia, progress is measured on a much longer timescale.
+In my experience as a student, I had never even heard of a daily meeting, but in my corner of academia, progress is measured on a much longer timescale.
+I can imagine that it gets to hard to focus with so many meetings, but as an intern, I didn't feel too overwhelmed.

-Camaraderie is key: With all the meetings, hierarchy, and cubicle life came my most “profound” realization: The amount I enjoyed my work was strongly (though not solely) correlated with my relationships with my colleagues.
-My favorite hour of each week was the “collaboration meeting,” an informal Skype conversation about our programming woes, tech news, and anything else we wanted to discuss.
-I don’t think having great colleagues can make any job amazing, but it definitely goes a long way.
+Camaraderie is key: With all the meetings, hierarchy, and cubicle life came my most "profound" realization: the amount I enjoyed my day-to-day internship experience was strongly correlated with my relationships with my colleagues.
+My favorite hour of each week was the "collaboration meeting," an informal Skype conversation about our programming woes, tech news, and anything else we wanted to discuss.
+I don't think having great colleagues can make any job amazing, but it definitely goes a long way.
+It's made me realize that who you work with matters quite a lot.
+But you can't really choose who you work with, can you?
+I'll definitely be thinking about this more in the future.